 Beyster Fellowship Symposium

-These scholars have been identified under various fellowships and are studying different aspects of employee ownership and profit sharing including (but not limited to) impacts on personal, firm, and economic health and performance, corporate culture, leadership, incentives in new and existing enterprises, equality and diversity, business sustainability and responsible investing.
+The Beyster Fellowship Symposium is an annual meeting place for scholars that have been identified under various fellowships and are studying different aspects of employee ownership and profit sharing including (but not limited to) impacts on personal, firm, and economic health and performance, corporate culture, leadership, incentives in new and existing enterprises, equality and diversity, business sustainability and responsible investing.

 2013 Beyster Symposium